 What are the minuses for lenders?

 When lenders use AMCs they give up control over the appraiser and the appraisal.
+Their prime customers who obtain large loans and have substantial deposits want special treatment, which AMCs usually don’t offer.

 When appraisal volume picks way up, AMCs have difficulty finding appraisers willing to work for a reduced fee.
+Turnaround times can go way up for getting appraisals to close the deal on a new mortgage.

 Quality of work